Home

 One of the earliest visual tributes to the ancient native forests in the Fraser Valley is an engraved frontispiece (left) in a book by the Marquess of Lorne, an English aristocrat who visited BC in 1887 while he was governor general of Canada.
 He described his impression of the magnificent primaeval forest that was located close to where the city of Vancouver today sprawls: "A path through an ancient forest of Douglas Fir and Giant Cedars, grander than the nave of a cathedral."

-Big trees path, Cathedral Grove, BC.
+Big trees path, Cathedral Grove, British Columbia

 Photo: Magalie L'Abbé

-"Cathedral Tree," Prairie Creek Redwoods State Park.
+"Cathedral Tree," Prairie Creek Redwoods State Park

-Photo: Rachel (click to enlarge)
+Photo: Rachel

 Groves of big trees are given spiritual significance in many cultures, which is reflected in the name "Cathedral Tree" (left).
 Located in the Prairie Creek Redwood State Park, this tree was protected from logging in the early 1920's by the Save – the – Redwoods League.
 Prairie Creek is a old growth coastal redwood sanctuary, a rare surviving ecosystem still inhabited by "cathedral trees," clumps of large trees that grow from basal sprouts of a "mother" nursary tree.